 Automated approaches to identifying authorship of a text have become commonplace in the stylometric studies.
 The current article applies an unsupervised stylometric approach on Middle English documents using the script Stylo in R, in an attempt to distinguish between texts from different dialectal areas.
 The approach is based on the distribution of character 3-grams generated from the texts of the corpus of Middle English Local Documents (MELD).
 The article adopts the middle ground in the study of Middle English spelling variation, between the concept of relational linguistic space and the real linguistic continuum of medieval England.
 Stylo can distinguish between Middle English dialects by using the less frequent character 3-grams.

 This article addresses the issue of variation in the lexicon-specifically the hyponymy (or synonymy) among onomasiological responses for the same concept or referent-and how the range of responses from a national elicitation in Scotland seeking 'local' words should be judged.
 How do responses being offered as 'local' square with their geographical distribution on the one hand, and their status as 'Scots' or 'English', or as 'dialect' or 'standard' on the other?
 How are 'dialect' or 'standard' responses offered as 'local' responses from the same individual to be considered?
 Is the issue that of a straightforward dialect-standard binary opposition, or is there a third value between the two?
 Does that third value encompass a middle ground between dialect and standard, or include both?
 How is the absence of responses to be regarded?
 For elucidation of such linguistic issues, the article invokes the mathematical principle of the excluded middle.
 This study shows that it is possible and necessary to establish a theoretical framework for the digitalisation of a historical data collection.
 The data for these reflections come from the lexical material in The Linguistic Atlas of Scotland ([Mather and Speitel, 1975]; [1977]), which is currently being digitised at the University of Vienna.
-This study presents three pilot studies from the North Mid Scots area: the atlas concepts of 'ankle', 'splinter' and 'the youngest of a brood or litter'.
-The original data are re-analysed in terms of […]
+This study presents three pilot studies from the North Mid Scots area: the atlas concepts of 'ankle', […]

 Discovery of the chronological or geographical distribution of collections of historical text can be more reliable when based on multivariate rather than on univariate data because multivariate data provide a more complete description.
 Where the data are high-dimensional, however, their complexity can defy analysis using traditional philological methods.
 The first step in dealing with such data is to visualize it using graphical methods in order to identify any latent structure.
 If found, such structure facilitates formulation of hypotheses which can be tested using a range of mathematical and statistical methods.
 Where, however, the dimensionality is greater than 3, direct graphical investigation is impossible.
 The present discussion presents a roadmap of how this obstacle can be overcome, and is in three main parts: the first part presents some fundamental data concepts, the second describes an example corpus and a high-dimensional data set derived from it, and the third outlines two approaches to visualization of that data set: dimensionality reduction and cluster analysis.